-Once each portfolio has been processed in the database, a Fund Checking Report is produced for each portfolio, which is checked for accuracy by MSCI.
+Once each portfolio has been processed in the database, a Fund Output Report is produced for each portfolio, which is checked for accuracy by MSCI.
 MSCI confirms that headline results are in the expected range or that valid explanations have been provided for out-of-range data.
 Performance measures for the portfolio's history are also checked with the aim of ensuring that no unexpected changes have occurred.
-The Fund Checking Report is distributed to the contributor for verification that the results are accurate and complete.
-MSCI expects contributors to review and sign-off the Fund Checking Report.
+The Fund Output Report is distributed to the contributor for verification that the results are accurate and complete.
+MSCI expects contributors to review the Fund Output Report.